 Foreign National Mortgage:

 Both government and private lenders offer this loan.
-The difference between the two is that government-backed loans scrutinize your credit history, employment history, pay stubs, tax returns, and other financial information.
+The difference is that private lenders offer more flexibility, while government-backed lenders scrutinize your credit history, employment history, pay stubs, tax returns, and other financial information.

-At the same time, private lenders are open to more flexible working methods and often waive stringent scrutiny, making the process more convenient and faster.
-This is similar to the one at HomeAbroad, where we primarily consider your ability to repay a loan by evaluating your foreign credit score, bank statements, or other alternatives.
+Like at HomeAbroad, we are open to more flexible working methods and often waive stringent scrutiny, making the process more convenient and faster.
+We primarily consider your ability to repay a loan by evaluating your foreign credit score, bank statements, or other alternatives, and not on extensive documentation or US credit history.

 Requirements for Foreign National Mortgages at HomeAbroad: